theynitsed/Ferrovia99/README.md

  My First Project - Ferrovia99

-This was my first project, and in case any beginner has any insights reading my project, it was already worth it.
+This was my first project, and in case any beginner has any insight reading my project, it was already worth it.
 Only HTML and CSS were used.

 Apr 6, 2022.